rmurphey/cornerbycorner.org/src/pages/join-us.md

 ## How to Join

-1. **Pick a corner** - Choose a visible intersection in your community with good foot or vehicle traffic.
+- **Pick a corner:** Choose a visible intersection in your community with good foot or vehicle traffic.

-2. **Make a sign** - Check out our [sign suggestions](/pages/signs) or create your own message that resonates with you.
+- **Make a sign:** Check out our [sign suggestions](/pages/signs) or create your own message that resonates with you.

-3. **Show up consistently** - Even 30 minutes once a week makes an impact.
+- **Show up consistently:** Even 30 minutes once a week makes an impact.
 Consistency matters more than duration.

-4. **Bring a friend** - It's safer and more fun with others.
+- **Bring a friend:** It's safer and more fun with others.
 Invite like-minded people to join you.

 ## Connect With Us